-Call us for mental health care in Mandan and Bismarck, ND
+Call us for health care in Mandan and Bismarck, ND

 Start Your Self-Help Journey With Someone You Can Trust

-If you’re thinking about starting medication management or therapy services, turn to Transitions Healthcare in Mandan and Bismarck, ND.
-Our providers have years of combined experience serving patients with various behavioral health needs.
-In their roles at Transitions Healthcare, our therapists and medication provider focus on patient-centered care.
+If you’re looking for options to address mental health, hormone optimization, or medical weight loss services, turn to Transitions Healthcare in Mandan and Bismarck, ND.
+Our providers have years of combined experience serving patients with various healthcare needs.
+In their roles at Transitions Healthcare, our nurse practitioners and therapists focus on patient-centered care.

-At our private practice, we believe decisions about mental health should be shared between the patient and the provider.
-If this style appeals to you, get in touch with us at 701-699-4052 today to schedule an appointment.
+At our private practice, we believe decisions about mental health, hormones, and weight loss should be shared between the patient and the provider.
+If this style appeals to you, get in touch with us at 701-699-4052 to schedule an appointment.

 Contact Us